Odawara Castle

 Detailed Information

-During the "Battle of Odawara" in 1590, the castle was besieged by the large army led by Toyotomi Hideyoshi, and after about three months of resistance, the Hōjō clan surrendered.
-This battle marked a turning point in Japanese history and was a significant milestone in the history of Odawara Castle.
-In the Edo period, the castle came under the control of Tokugawa Ieyasu, with the Okubo clan becoming the lords of the castle.
-Later, after the Inaba clan took over, extensive renovations were carried out, transforming the castle into a solid early modern fortress while reducing its scale to within the third bailey.
-After the Okubo clan returned as lords, the castle played an important role as a strategic point for the defense of Kanto backed by the Hakone mountains and as a residence for the fudai daimyō supporting the bakuhan system until the end of the Edo period.
+In the Odawara Campaign of 1590, the castle was surrounded by a huge army led by Toyotomi Hideyoshi, and after a siege lasting about three months, the Hojo clan surrendered.
+This battle became a turning point in Japanese history and a major milestone in the history of Odawara Castle.
+With the start of the Edo period, the castle came under Tokugawa Ieyasu’s control, and the Okubo clan was installed as castle lords.
+Later, when the Inaba clan became lords, the castle underwent major renovations and was transformed into a robust early modern castle, reduced in scale to within the Ninomaru and San-no-maru enclosures.
+After the Okubo clan once again became the lords, the castle continued to play an important role until the end of the Edo period as a key defensive point facing Hakone and as the residence of a hereditary daimyo supporting the feudal system.

-The park's "Children's Playground" features a miniature train and various play equipment, allowing families to enjoy a whole day.
-Furthermore, experiential events such as armor-wearing experiences and weekend shuriken-throwing events are held throughout the year.
-In recent years, guided tours of the castle town in English, ninja training experiences, and zazen sessions within the castle have been offered for foreign tourists, receiving high praise from both domestic and international visitors.
+The park also includes a children’s amusement area with a miniature train and various playground equipment, allowing families to spend the whole day there.
+In addition, many experiential events are held throughout the year, such as armor-dressing experiences and weekend shuriken-throwing activities.
+In recent years, English-guided tours of the castle town, ninja training experiences, and zazen meditation sessions inside the castle have also been offered for international visitors, earning high praise from both domestic and overseas tourists.

-Odawara Castle is built in a nature-rich area overlooking Sagami Bay, with the Hakone mountains behind it.
-It is also conveniently accessible, just about 35 minutes by shinkansen from Tokyo Station and a 10-minute walk from JR Odawara Station.
-With a history of samurai culture dating back to the 15th century, medieval fortifications by the Hōjō clan, early modern fortresses of the Edo period, and contemporary restoration and preservation efforts, Odawara Castle remains a symbolic presence in western Kanagawa, continually attracting many visitors with its history, culture, nature, and experiences.
+Built on a site overlooking Sagami Bay and backed by Mount Hakone, Odawara Castle also benefits from excellent access: about 35 minutes from Tokyo Station by shinkansen and about 10 minutes on foot from JR Odawara Station.
+With its layered history spanning samurai culture from the 15th century, a medieval castle under the Hojo clan, an early modern castle of the Edo period, and modern restoration and preservation efforts, Odawara Castle remains an iconic symbol of western Kanagawa, drawing many visitors with its combination of history, culture, nature, and hands-on experiences.

 #Castle/Garden